Rhovasti/Eno-Worldbuilder/README.md

 This project is licensed under the terms of the included LICENSE file.

 This document will be updated as the project progresses.

-## License

-This project is licensed under the terms of the included LICENSE file.